-Saved on the master disc are a number of games and problems.
-These can be loaded with the 'Disc' command (described earlier).
+Saved on the Master Disk are a number of games and problems.
+These can be loaded with the 'Disk' command (described earlier).
 The games are a selection played by the best micro, mini and mainframe computer chess programs.
 You can attempt to solve the problems yourself or make the program show you the solution if you get stuck.

-6.a - Games
+6.a Games

 The final position of each game is stored, with the complete game record, which can be scanned with the 'Replay' command (described earlier).
+On the Spectrum +3, games 24 to 28 inclusive are omitted.